MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

     - **Local identities**: Users create an account just for your application, secured by methods like username and password, passkey, or other authentication methods. //TODO @landon who's responsible for managing this identity//

-- **Enterprise identity**, the identity solution used to authenticate internal users and workloads to business productivity tools, internal tools or services, and Azure services. describes the identity solution you use for your internal users and workloads to authenticate them to business productivity tools, internal tools or services, and Azure services.
+- **Enterprise identity**, the identity solution used to authenticate internal users and workloads to business productivity tools, internal tools or services, and Azure services.
+You use an enterprise identity solution for your internal users and workloads to authenticate them to business productivity tools, internal tools or services, and Azure services.
 For a holistic view of *enterprise* identity, see [SE:05 Identity and access management](/azure/well-architected/security/identity-access).

 Application and enterprise identities serve different purposes and may use different identity providers.
 This article focuses on design considerations for application identity, though both types are likely to be present in your SaaS workload environment.